Tomassmits/doit-im-exporter/README.md

 # An XML exporter for your Doit.im data.

-Sick of the [Doit.im](https://doit.im) service because they refuse to provide an export feature for *your* data.
-You can use this script to move the data that you own to safety (a local XML file).
+Use this tool to export your data as XML from [Doit.im](https://doit.im) because they refuse to build an exporter for the data that *you* own!

 # How to use
 > These instructions are written for Chrome, but they probably work just as well in other browsers (just different keyboard shortcuts).